 “There are roughly 4,600 service stations in the country, averaging 300,000 litres on a monthly basis, with the outlook for the South African fuel industry looking strong.
 The ratio of convenience store turnover to fuel volumes pumped is about R1.20 to R1.50 depending on the brand and location,” Noble said.

 He pointed out that Absa is the financial services partner to more than 30% of these service stations, “and can safely say it has a thorough understanding of the industry’s intricacies and challenges”.

 Although fuel gross profit margins are lower, fuel sales remain the primary income of a business, accounting for approximately 80% to 90% of an operation’s turnover, usually delivering greater profit than alternative profit opportunities, for instance, a convenience store, car wash, bakery and quick service restaurant, Noble said.

-As the fuel price increases or decreases and retailers work on fixed margins, it’s important for the service station owner to grow volumes, said Noble.
+As the fuel price increases or decreases and retailers work on fixed margins, it’s important for the Petrol station franchise owner to grow volumes, said Noble.
 If turnover increases, expenses will also increase due to merchant service, cash handling and other turnover related costs.
 This will in turn impact profitability.

 There are three ways to open a service station in the country:

 - Investing in the physical building, land and associated assets (property company)